Moving Hacks and Tips

-Whatever your reasoning may be, you can rent a storage unit for the items that you do not need or wish to travel with.
+Whatever your reasoning may be, you can rent a storage unit for your stuff that you do not need or wish to travel with.
 As long as you don’t forget to make the payments, you can use the storage unit indefinitely.

-Conversely, if you are moving a long way and simply want to pack all your items at once, consider a pod unit for transportation.
+Conversely, if you are going a long way and simply want to pack all your items at once, consider a pod unit for transportation.
 The pods can be packed and then moved with all of your items, making the whole move much easier.

 Both a storage unit or a POD can be a great choice for storing your belongings when you relocate.

-If you follow these moving tips, you should be able to keep things organized, save some stress, and hopefully make the whole move more agreeable.
+If you follow these tips, you should be able to keep things organized, save a little stress, and hopefully make the whole move more agreeable & quick.

 Additional Helpful Resources:

 For people relocating to another area or even out of state, the relocation can be more difficult.
 Take a look at this post by Petra Norris to learn the top tips for people who are relocating.

 Many movers will take advantage of storing their belongings in self-storage.
 But what self-storage options are right for you?
 Paul Sian digs into this question with tips for finding the best self-storage company for your needs.

 If you have kids and you are moving, there are some things you should consider.
-Moving can be traumatic for kids, especially if the reason for it is divorce or death.
+Going somewhere new can be traumatic for kids, especially if the reason for it is divorce or death.
 Danny Margagliano does a great job of covering the topic and gives crucial tips for moving with kids.